Older Dogs with Incontinence: What You Need to Know

 Learn to praise your dog whenever it pees out

 One of the most excellent ways of changing your dog's behavior is by praising it every time it does something right, especially peeing outside and in the right spot.
 Give it a positive reinforcement.
-The above tips are crucial to a successful housebreaking of the old dog.
+The above tips for incontinence in older dogs are crucial to a successful housebreaking of the old dog.
 Additionally, give your dog plenty of praise and approval whenever it goes outside the house to pee.
 Understand that your dog is getting older and it may not do everything right all the time, but with some practice, they can improve greatly!